adrai/devicestack/README.md

 	connection.get('firmwareVersion'); // returns '0.0.1'

+### executeCommand
+Executes the passing command.
+Implement the executeCommand mechanism.

+### executeTask
+Executes the passing task.

+- If extending from `require('devicestack').Connection` this mechanism is already defined!

+### runTask
+Runs the passing task.

+- If extending from `require('devicestack').Connection` this mechanism is already defined!

+### runTask
+Runs the passing task.

+- If extending from `require('devicestack').Connection` this mechanism is already defined!

+### executeNextTask
+Checks if there is a task in the queue and runs it.

+- If extending from `require('devicestack').Connection` this mechanism is already defined!

+### checkForNextExecution
+Checks if there is something to execute and executes it.
+IMPORTANT!!!
+Call this function when a command answer is handled!

+- If extending from `require('devicestack').Connection` this mechanism is already defined!

 ## framehandler(s)
 You can have one or multiple framehandlers.
 A framhandler receives data from the upper layer and sends it to the lower layer by wrapping some header or footer information.
 A framehandler receives data from lower layer and sends it to the upper layer by unwrapping some header or footer information.
 The lowest layer for a framehandler is the device and the topmost ist the connection.